ging/fiware-idm/roadmap.md

 ## Short term

-The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for April 2019:
+The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for February 2019:

 - CORS Support: for being able to send HTTP requests from Web applications to Keyrock's REST API.